AyushiSahai/customer-support-chatbot-bedrock/README.md

 ## 3. Classification and Routing

 The classifier processes every incoming customer message and determines which path should handle the request.

+The supported routing categories are:

+- `BUG` — software problems and functional issues.
+- `PLATFORM_QUESTION` — questions that can be answered using the platform FAQ.
+- `OTHER` — requests outside the supported bug-report and FAQ categories.

 ### Bug Reports